gridgain-solutions/ignite-in-k8s/docs/design.md

     }

 # Implementing watch version in Shim
-## Maintaining update version
+## Maintaining revisions
-The shim layer will introduce a counter to assign a version for each update.
-The possible mechanics for the counter updates are (the applicability of each mechanic is the subject of investigation during the PoC phase):
+The shim layer will introduce a counter to assign the ``mod_revision`` for each update.
+The possible mechanics for the counter updates are (the applicability of each mechanic is the subject of further investigation):
  * Shim implements counter as an Ignite key which is updated on each KV service operation.
 This implementation provides strict correspondence to the original ETCD implementation, but induces contention on the counter which limits the overall throughput of updates to KV store.
 We consider this implementation to be sufficient for the PoC stage.